Checking email headers and Bcc

 • TO (recipients) - To and Cc.
 When you send multiple emails and/or use "merge" functions, you should carefully check whether recipients are generated correctly.

-• Bcc - blind copy, which is not a header, making it especially difficult to test.
-With Mailtrap, you can check whether proper addresses are added (available starting from the Team plan).
+• Bcc - Blind copy, which is not a header, making it especially difficult to test.
+With Sandbox, you can check whether proper addresses are added (available starting from the Team plan).

 • Message-Id